Domestic Violence Batterers' Intervention Program – Penal Code 1203.097

 What If I Fail to Complete the Batterers' Intervention Program?

-Contact our Domestic Valence Lawyers for Help
+Contact our Domestic Violence Lawyers for Help

-If you are convicted of a domestic violence related incident in Los Angeles, you are facing life-altering consequences.
+If you are convicted of a domestic violence-related incident in Los Angeles, you are facing life-altering consequences.
 You could also be facing a one-year domestic violence Batterers' Intervention Program.
 If convicted of domestic violence, you might be ordered to pay victim restitution for any losses suffered by a victim due to your conduct.

 Our law firm serves clients throughout Los Angeles County and the San Fernando Valley.
 Cron, Israels & Stark is a criminal defense law firm located at 11755 Wilshire Blvd, 15th Floor, Los Angeles, CA 90025.
 Contact us for a free case evaluation at (424) 372-3112.